Arlington Tree Co.

 Tools & Practice

 Silky saws · Felco pruners · Yoshihiro Tsubaki blade oil.
 Hand-sharpened.
 A few from Grandpa's collection.
-The Stihl saw when diameter requires it.
-Iron mordant + shellac wound treatment — made in-house.
+Natural wound treatment — compounded in-house.
 Nothing synthetic touches the cut.

-Not Columbus-wide.
-Not all directions.
+Text David to Schedule → Browse trees on CanopyKeep →Not Columbus-wide.
 UA has a distinct character — mature canopy, a community that genuinely cares about its trees, and a Tree City USA designation since 1990.
-That focus lets us do better work.
+That focus lets me do better work.